Winston Churchill is quoted as saying, “We shape our buildings and afterward our buildings shape us.”

 Space Can Impact Mood

 Studies show that natural light can significantly elevate peoples’ moods.
 You see this more and more in modern building design with large windows positioned to provide maximum light.
-Or atrium spaces in common areas of campus buildings.
+Or atrium spaces in common areas of school buildings.

 Exteriors of Buildings Impact People as Well

 It’s not just interior spaces that impact mood.
 A building’s exterior is our preview of what to anticipate when you walk through the front doors.
 The overall aesthetic of the exterior can inspire creativity for students and provide a statement to visitors.